-Enterprise@Bath, a resource for our whole University community, is aimed at creating tomorrow’s business leaders and fostering an innovative culture.
-It signposts sources of skills development, funding and support.
+Enterprise@Bath, a resource for the whole University community, is aimed at creating tomorrow’s business leaders and fostering an innovative culture.
+It signposts sources of skills development, funding, and support.
 We offer enterprise education for students and they are encouraged to develop entrepreneurial skills.
-A number of students develop business models or launch their own businesses whilst studying.
+Several students develop business models or launch their own businesses whilst studying.

 We believe that there is a benefit to our academic activities and, hence our charitable objectives, in having a truly international culture on campus.
 Our international culture also has benefits locally and regionally.
 Our ability to attract internationally renowned researchers contributes to our capacity to contribute to the regional and national knowledge economy.
-Through our international connections we can provide a conduit to disseminate best international practice and cutting edge research locally, regionally and nationally.
-We also believe that a culturally diverse student population makes a positive impact on the experience of all of our students.
+Through our international connections we can provide a conduit to disseminate best international practice and cutting-edge research locally, regionally, and nationally.
+We also believe that a culturally diverse student population makes a positive impact on the experience of all our students.

-In addition to the international profile of our teaching and research activities, we are forging international connections through our alumni network and our world class sports facilities.
+In addition to the international profile of our teaching and research activities, we are forging international connections through our alumni network and our world-class sports facilities.
 We have around 120,000 alumni, representing 173 countries.
-Our alumni are encouraged to make philanthropic donations to enhance the student experience, our physical infrastructure and our research capacity.
+Our alumni are encouraged to make philanthropic donations to enhance the student experience, our physical infrastructure, and our research capacity.
 This enhances our capacity to deliver our charitable objectives.
 We also have around 1,500 Alumni Experts, spread across 140 countries who support other alumni and students via our online mentoring platform, Bath Connection.
-During 2019/20, our alumni contributed £65K which enhanced our hardship funding for students who found themselves in financial difficulties as a result of COVID19.

 Other impacts of our activities

-We are the second largest employer in Bath & North East Somerset (BANES), with 3,442 full time equivalent employees.
+We are the second largest employer in Bath & North East Somerset (B&NES), with around 3,800 employees.
 Our 2016 Staff Satisfaction Survey showed that 87% of respondents thought the University was a good place to work.
 During the COVID-19 pandemic, we have conducted regular Wellbeing Surveys and have benchmarked the outcomes against the Office for National Statistics (ONS) index.
 Our survey in June 2021 found that 78% of our staff were ‘proud to work for the University’.
 During 2020/21, we received an Athena SWAN Silver award, an internationally recognised gender equality scheme.

 We do not believe that there is any direct harm or detriment to the public arising from our Mission and corporate goals.
-However, our success in attracting students does mean that our student population puts a significant demand on the residential accommodation in the Bath and North East Somerset area.
-During 2019/20, we continued to liaise with Bath and North East Somerset Council over the development of our new Campus Masterplan, undertaking additional work on the potential visual and ecological impacts of further development.
-Our Emerging Masterplan was included in the BANES Local Plan Options Consultation.
+However, our success in attracting students does mean that our student population puts a significant demand on the residential accommodation in the B&NES area.
+During 2020/21, we continued to liaise with B&NES Council over the development of our new Campus Masterplan, undertaking additional work on the potential visual and ecological impacts of further development.
+Our Masterplan was included in the B&NES Local Plan: Partial Update Consultation.

 During 2019/20, we announced a plan to develop a Civic University Agreement.
-In signing up to such agreements, universities commit to prioritising the economy and quality of life in their home towns or cities, working alongside partners including schools, colleges, local authorities, charities, the NHS, civil society and businesses.
-On 13 January 2020, we launched a new initiative, “Our Shared Future”, in collaboration with our local authority, B&NES Council.
+In signing up to such agreements, universities commit to prioritising the economy and quality of life in their hometowns or cities, working alongside partners including schools, colleges, local authorities, charities, the NHS, civil society, and businesses.
+On 13 January 2020, we launched a new initiative, 'Our Shared Future', in collaboration with our local authority, B&NES Council.
 During 2020/21, we made space available in one of our buildings in the city for a public COVID-19 testing facility.

-We also recognise that our activities have environmental consequences and we have made a number of commitments to promote effective environmental management:
+We also recognise that our activities have environmental consequences and we have made several commitments to promote effective environmental management: